owebster/MS2-Welcome-to-Wales/README.md

 ### Journey of the Site:
 The site starts off with a full page image of the coast lines of North Wales with a title and short description on the what the site will offer.
 This gives the user a clear understanding on what the site offers.
 Meaning that without any further interaction they will know that it is a website to showcase some quick details on Wales.

-   * From hero image on at the top, the user can either scroll with their mouse or finger to the enxt section of the site or they can click the down arrow which guides the user down as well.
+   * From hero image on at the top, the user can either scroll with their mouse or finger to the next section of the site or they can click the down arrow which guides the user down as well.

    * The user is then greeted with a short paragraph about Wales, giving a quick description about Wales and it's location (more on why this matters in "site owner goals" ).